ibm-cloud-docs/direct-link/order-connect.md

  1. Verify your network provider's capabilities to reach the appropriate IBM Cloud PoP.
  2. Use the [IBM Cloud console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com) to order Direct Link Connect on Classic and complete the requested information.
 You can request assistance from IBM Cloud Sales engineers.
 When you are ready to create your order, you are prompted to read and agree to the Master Service Agreement.
  3. Contact your Connect provider and negotiate connectivity to your premise or colocation.
- 4. Order a virtual circuit through the Connect provider, and reference the case ID of the Direct Link Connect request as your **Request ID** or **Authorization ID**.
+ 4. Order a virtual circuit through the Connect provider, and reference the case ID of the Direct Link Connect request as your Request ID or Authorization ID.

 The IP assignment on the {{site.data.keyword.cloud_notm}} networking infrastructure is completed within three business days after the virtual circuit request is complete.